-Upper Level Retail is finished space that can only be accessed from within the main floor of the same unit.
-Due to interior stairwells, elevators or escalators it would be unlikely to be leased separately from the main floor.
-It receives a lower rental rate than the main floor.
+Upper Level Retail is finished space that is accessed only from within the main floor of the same unit or tenant.
+Upper level retail space cannot be leased independently of the main floor and does not have a separate entrance or utility metering.
+Upper level retail space receives a lower rental rate than the main floor.